AdobeDocs/workfront.de-DE/help/quicksilver/planning/architecture/connect-record-types-overview.md

 <!--update metadata at GA-->
 <!--add mini TOC when live, already added to big TOC to get the link-->

-# Übersicht über die Verbindungstypen
+# Übersicht über verbundene Datensatztypen

 <!--REMOVE THE CONTENT BELOW FROM THE "CONNECT RECORD TYPES" ARTICLE WHEN YOU TURN THIS ARTICLE LIVE- THIS IS THE SAME CONTENT AS THERE, DUPLICATED-->